St Paul's Cathedral: Designers, builders and craftsmen

-During the extensive period of design and rationalisation, Wren employed from 1684 Nicholas Hawksmoor as his principal assistant.
+During the extensive period of design and rationalisation, Wren employed Nicholas Hawksmoor from 1684 as his principal assistant.
 Between 1696 and 1711 William Dickinson was measuring clerk.
 Joshua Marshall (until his early death in 1678) and Thomas and his brother Edward Strong were master masons, the latter two working on the construction for its entirety.
-John Langland was the master carpenter for over thirty years.
+John Langland was the master carpenter for more than thirty years.
 Grinling Gibbons was the chief sculptor, working in both stone on the building itself, including the pediment of the north portal, and wood on the internal fittings.
 The sculptor Caius Gabriel Cibber created the pediment of the south transept while Francis Bird was responsible for the relief in the west pediment depicting the Conversion of St Paul, as well as the seven large statues on the west front.
 The floor was paved by William Dickinson in black and white marble in 1709–10 Jean Tijou was responsible for the decorative wrought ironwork of gates and balustrades.
 The ball and cross on the dome were provided by an armorer, Andrew Niblett.
 Following the war damage mentioned above, many craftsmen were employed to restore the wood carvings and stone work that had been destroyed by the bomb impact.
-One of particular note is Master Carver, Gino Masero who was commissioned to carve the replacement figure of Christ, an eight-foot sculpture in Lime which currently stands on the High Altar.
+One of particular note is Master Carver, Gino Masero who was commissioned to carve the replacement figure of Christ, an eight-foot sculpture in lime which currently stands on the High Altar.

 Description

 St Paul's Cathedral is built in a restrained Baroque style which represents Wren's rationalisation of the traditions of English medieval cathedrals with the inspiration of Palladio, the classical style of Inigo Jones, the baroque style of 17th century Rome, and the buildings by Mansart and others that he had seen in France.
 It is particularly in its plan that St Paul's reveals medieval influences.
-Like the great medieval cathedrals of York and Winchester, St Paul's is comparatively long for its width, and has strongly projecting transepts.
+Like the great medieval cathedrals of York and Winchester, St Paul's is comparatively long for its width and has strongly projecting transepts.
 It has much emphasis on its facade, which has been designed to define rather than conceal the form of the building behind it.
 In plan, the towers jut beyond the width of the aisles as they do at Wells Cathedral.
 Wren's uncle Matthew Wren was the Bishop of Ely, and, having worked for his uncle, Wren was familiar with the unique octagonal lantern tower over the crossing of Ely Cathedral, which spans the aisles as well as the central nave, unlike the central towers and domes of most churches.
 Wren adapted this characteristic in designing the dome of St Paul's.
 In section St Paul's also maintains a medieval form, having the aisles much lower than the nave, and a defined clerestory.